-To set up a Bandwidth on Demand installation, you must choose the throughput level that will be required for activating the stand-by link.
+Now you must choose the throughput level that will be required for activating the stand-by link.
 The throughput level is measured in percentage of use of the primary link.
-This percentage level is defined by the Up Threshold parameter in the Secondary Activation Menu and may be set to any value from 50% to 100%.
+This percentage level is defined by the Up Threshold parameter in the Activation - Threshold Menu and may be set to any value from 50% to 100%.

 A timer must be defined to determine the length of time to wait before bringing up the stand-by link.
-The Up Stability Timer parameter in the Secondary Activation Menu is used to define how long in minutes (from 1 to 60) the main link must exceed the threshold before the stand-by link is started.
+The Up Stability Timer parameter in the Activation - Threshold Menu is used to define how long in minutes (from 1 to 60) the main link must exceed the threshold before the stand-by link is started.